-The 2008 OES survey estimates are the first to use the 2007 North American Industry Classification System (NAICS).
+The 2009 OES survey estimates use the 2007 North American Industry Classification System (NAICS).
 More information about NAICS can be found at the BLS Web site www.bls.gov/bls/naics.htm or in the 2007 North American Industry Classification System manual.
 Each establishment in the survey is assigned a 6-digit NAICS code based on its primary economic activity.